hitachi-nlp/FLD/README.md

 For any reason where a GitHub pull request or an issue is not appropriate, feel free to email terufumi.morishita.wp[at]hitachi.com.

 ## Citation
+If you liked our project, please consider citing the following papers:
 ```bibtex
 @inproceedings{morishita_2024_NeurIPS_FLD_diverse,
   title={Enhancing Reasoning Capabilities of LLMs via Principled Synthetic Logic Corpus},